 \section{Acknowledgments}

-The authors would like to thank Paul Richmond for collaboration at early stages of this work.
+The authors would like to thank P. Richmond for collaboration at early stages of this work and S.~Rychkov for correspondence on the implementation of the recursive algorithm.
 CP was partially supported by the Science and Technology Facilities Council (STFC) Consolidated Grant ST/X00063X/1 “Amplitudes, Strings \& Duality.”
 AGS acknowledges support from Pierre Andurand.
 This research utilised the Apocrita HPC facility, supported by QMUL Research-IT \cite{king_2017_438045}.

 \begin{appendix} \crefalias{section}{appendix}